snoyberg/conduit/README.md

     @@@

-2. There's a helper function in the library called <hoogle results="1" search="Data.Conduit.awaitForever">awaitForever</hoogle>.
+2. There's a helper function in the library called awaitForever.
 Rewrite `sink` above using `awaitForever`.

     ```haskell
     import Data.Conduit